 If you are a student who is new to Kirkwood and you are planning to complete a degree or enroll as a full-time student, you are required to attend a new student orientation session during which you will meet with your advisor and register for your first semester courses.
 This is true even if you completed Kirkwood courses while in high school or completed courses at other colleges.
 Visit www.kirkwood.edu/orientation for more information about orientation and to sign up for an orientation session.

-Only taking one or two classes?
+Only taking a few classes?

 Priority Registration for currently enrolled, returning students